hertzog cookies

 Blue Ribbon Recipe

 A very unique, old-fashioned cookie made with lots of love.
 Popular in South Africa, these are a layered cookie (almost like a mini tart).
 The bottom is a delicious, delicate sugar cookie that's topped with an almost meringue-like coconut topping.
 An apricot filling is a wonderful burst of flavor.
 It would be fun to youse your favorite jam in the middle.
-These cookies do take a little time to make, and require a special pan, but are worth the effort.
+These cookies do take a little time to make and require a special pan, but are worth the effort.

-5 ccake flour / all-purpose flour
+- 5 cups cake flour or all-purpose flour

-2 tspbaking powder
+- 2 teaspoons baking powder

-smooth apricot jam
+- - smooth apricot jam

 How To Make hertzog cookies